Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Afternoon at leisure

-We spend the full day in Albi, a city of red brick, reminiscent of Siena.
-It stands on the river Tarn, whose bed provided the clay for these bricks.
-We visit the Bishop’s palace – the Palais de la Berbie – which has a fine garden and houses the Toulouse-Lautrec Museum, as well as Albi’s extraordinary, fortress-cathedral, Sainte Cécile.
+We spend the full day in Albi, a city of red brick, standing on the river Tarn, whose bed provided the clay for these bricks.
+We visit the bishop’s palace – the Palais de la Berbie – which has a fine garden and houses the Toulouse-Lautrec Museum, as well as Albi’s extraordinary, fortress-cathedral, Sainte Cécile.
 The Toulouse-Lautrec Museum, one of the finest museums devoted to a single artist in France, incorporates early paintings by the master and some of his most important images of Parisian life.
 There is also a collection of his posters and a section devoted to his lithography displaying many of his lithographic stones.

 The rest of the afternoon will be at leisure to explore this beautiful city for yourself.
 (Overnight Albi) B